 - 10.22 National policy seeks to conserve heritage assets (whether designated or not) in a manner appropriate to their significance.
 It recognises that such significance can be harmed or lost through alteration or destruction of the heritage asset or development within its setting. - 10.23 Views from, or views of, a heritage asset (for example, from public rights of way) play an important role in the way it is experienced, its relationship with other heritage assets and its relationship with the surrounding landscape.
 This setting can be local in its extent (for example, a listed building set within a natural bowl in the landscape) or distant (for example, across significant areas of the landscape).
-Also, the setting of a heritage asset can extend for a number of kilometres when considered against large prominent developments. - 10.24 Proposals for renewable and low carbon energy that might impact on a heritage asset (or assets) should be accompanied by an assessment of how any such asset may be affected.
+Also, the setting of a heritage asset can extend for a number of kilometres when considered against large prominent developments.

+10.24 Proposals for renewable and low carbon energy that might impact on a heritage asset (or assets) should be accompanied by an assessment of how any such asset may be affected.
 Assessments will need to establish the importance of each heritage asset, its significance, the contribution made in relation to its setting and identify the impact on the asset resulting from the proposed development.
-Any impact should be minimised and where possible, mitigated.

-Impacts on the Water Resources Environment
+Impacts on Water Resources

 - 10.25 Certain types of renewable and low carbon energy developments can have an impact on water resources.
 For example, hydropower directly impacts on a watercourse and biomass or energy from waste can use water for cooling.
 The impacts can include reduced flow due to abstraction or pollution resulting from the discharge of cooling water into a watercourse.
-All these can have an impact on aquatic biodiversity and it is essential that impacts are minimised. - 10AIn addition, renewable and low carbon energy developments can have an impact on flood risk.
-It is therefore important that a full assessment of flood risk should accompany proposals where flood risk could be affected.
-This is particularly the case for hydro power schemes which can directly inhibit water flow and ground mounted solar farms which can have an impact on surface water flows. - 10.26 Applicants will be required to demonstrate that the potential impacts of a renewable or low carbon energy development on the water resources environment are within acceptable limits and have been agreed by the appropriate body.
+All these can have an impact on aquatic biodiversity and it is essential that impacts are minimised. - 10.26 Applicants will be required to demonstrate that the potential impacts of a renewable or low carbon energy development on water resources are within acceptable limits and have been agreed by the appropriate body.